Kaithal: Mythology

 Historically the city was known as Kapisthal, meaning "Abode of Kapi", another name of Lord Hanuman, and it is said to have been founded by the Pandava Emperor, Yudhishthira of Mahabharata.
 The later word Kaithal is said to be derived from Kapisthala.
 It is traditionally connected with Hanuman and has a temple dedicated to Anjani, the mother of Hanuman.
 It is also said that it is the birthplace of Lord Hanuman and there is a temple constructed at that place known as "Anjani Tila" among the residents of Kaithal.

-The Vridhakedara (Vidkyar) sanctum of Kaithal finds a mention in the Vedic texts of Vaman Puran.
+The Vridhakedara (Vidkyar) sanctum of Kaithal finds a mention in the Vamana Purana.
 Kaithal, with many of its temples, is also an important milestone in the 48 Kos Parikrama pilgrimage.

 Early and medieval history

 Timur stopped here in 1398, before attacking Delhi.
 Later, the city became a Muslim cultural centre, under the rule of Delhi Sultanate.
-Tombs of several Sufi saints dating from the 13th century can be found in the city today; most important among them is that of Sheikh Salah-ud-din of Bhalkh (1246 CE).
+Tombs of several Sufi saints dating from the 13th century can be found in the city today; most important among them is that of Sheikh Salah-ud-din of Bhalkh (Balkh?)
+(1246 CE).
 The town was renovated and a fort was built during the rule of the Mughal Emperor, Akbar, and as per Ain-i-Akbari, it was a pargana, under the sarkar of Sirhind, and had developed into an agricultural centre.